-- (a) within 30 minutes of being advised of the interruption or emergency, or otherwise as soon as practicable, provide, by way of a 24 hour telephone service, information on the nature of the interruption and an estimate of the time when supply will be restored or when reliable information on restoration of supply will be available; - (b) provide options for customers who call the service to be directly connected to a telephone operator if required; and - (c) use best endeavours to restore the customer's supply as soon as possible making allowance for reasonable priorities. - 5.4.2 Wherever reasonable and practicable, a distributor must provide prior information to customers who may be interrupted by load shedding.
+- (a) within 30 minutes of being advised of the interruption or emergency, or otherwise as soon as practicable, make available, by way of a 24 hour telephone service and by way of frequently updated entries on a prominent part of its website, information on the nature of the interruption and an estimate of the time when supply will be restored or when reliable information on restoration of supply will be available; - (b) provide options for customers who call the service to be directly connected to a telephone operator if required; and - (c) use best endeavours to restore the customer's supply as soon as possible making allowance for reasonable priorities. - 5.4.2 Wherever reasonable and practicable, a distributor must provide prior information to customers who may be interrupted by load shedding.